jido/ebb-backup/README.md

 *

-Replace the files in current directory and its subfolders with the latest files from backup
+Replace the files in current directory and its subfolders with the backup from one before last change

 ```
-ebb --all restore .
+ebb --all --changes 2 restore .
 ```

 *